Alex Pettyfer and Gabriella Wilde star in this romantic drama directed by Shana Feste.

 So while I didn't experience the misty-eyed elation that one might expect after seeing an Oscar-worthy film, I did leave contemplating the artful ways in which George Clooney can manipulate his increasingly distinguished face.
 And I also Googled 'holidays in Hawaii' as soon as I got home.

-A reasonably well-observed tragi-comedy, but not up to Payne's usual standards.
+In a nutshell: A reasonably well-observed tragi-comedy, but not up to Payne's usual standards.
 Worth seeing for the outstanding performances from George Clooney and Shailene Woodley - and a great advert for Hawaii.

 Film4.com Editor Michael Leader runs through ten standouts from the Toronto International Film Festival...
 The Oath I'd already seen three of the four Film4-backed films screening in Toronto (inc